agoldst/dfr-browser/README.md

 The whole browser is a single webpage, whose source is [index.html](index.html).
 This defines components of the layout---the various "views" on the model.
 It also loads includes the necessary JavaScript, including the d3 library and the dfr-browser scripts.

 The browser follows (scrappily) the model-view-controller paradigm.
 The main controller is created by `dfb()`, which has the job of loading all the data and responding to user interaction.
 The data is stored in a `model()`, which encapsulates the details of storing the model and of aggregating its information in various ways.
 The details of parsing metadata are handled by separate `metadata` and `bib` objects.
-The controller has the job of passing the necessary data from the model to the various `view` objects that configure the different views of the model.
+The controller then passes the necessary data from the model to the various `view` objects that configure the different views of the model.
 These view objects do all their work by accessing parts of `index.html` using CSS selectors and transforming them with d3.
 (This means that the JavaScript makes many assumptions about the elements that are present in [index.html](index.html).)

-Suppose you wanted to eliminate one of the views, say the word index.
-For many cases, you could simply delete the `<div id="words_view">` [element](index.html#L357).
+As an example of a simple modification, suppose you wanted to eliminate one of the views, say the word index.
+You could simply delete the `<div id="words_view">` [element](index.html#L357).
 The view could, however, still be accessed directly by entering the URL `#/words` in the web browser.
 The main dispatch to views is the `refresh` method of `dfb()`.
 The lines

 ```js
 case "words":